garbo999/garbo999.github.io/_posts/2017-08-21-first-complete-run-moses-experiment-management-system.markdown

 raw-corpus = $toy-data/news-commentary-v8.de-en.$output-extension
 {% endhighlight %}

-One important detail is that the language model is normally based on a DIFFERENT set of sentences than the parallel corpus.
+~~One important detail is that the language model is normally based on a DIFFERENT set of sentences than the parallel corpus.
 Here, I have defined the language model based on the SAME file as the parallel corpus (`news-commentary-v8.de-en.en`)!
-Since this clearly looks like a mistake, I am going to rerun my experiment and compare the results.
+Since this clearly looks like a mistake, I am going to rerun my experiment and compare the results.~~

+Hmmmmmm, closer examination of the sample EMS configuration files provided in `mosesdecoder/scripts/ems/example/` suggests this last statement is incorrect.
+I am going to move forward now and look for other problems (of which there appear to be plenty).